coreinfrastructure/best-practices-badge/doc/implementation.md

 We trust GitHub's answers about whether or not a user is who they say they are, and about which GitHub projects they can edit.

+Note: In the user interface we use the term "custom account" instead of "local account" or "local user account" or "local user";
+they are all the same thing.
+These are accounts where the user directly logs into the system with a password.

 We currently can't be sure if a local user is actually allowed to edit a given project, but admins can override any claims if necessary.
 If this becomes a problem, we could make it possible for a